Some969/alx-pre_course/README.md

 My First readme
-Am getting used to this
+Am getting used to this.